Farrier Godmother 808-937-0843

 Trimming

-Using the Natural Balance Hoof-Mapping Protocol, each hoof is evaluated and shaped to bring it into balance.
+Each hoof is evaluated and shaped to bring the structures into balance along its True Flight Path.
 Many distortions indicate pathologies that take frequent, gradual trimmings over time to heal.

 First visit includes monitoring baseline vitals: weight, pulse, respiration, refill, hydration, overall appearance.

-The Natural Balance barefoot trim combined with the right diet, exercise and good footing are the best therapy for distorted hooves.
-Severe pathologies require orthopedic tools to keep the client out of pain and heal the foot with time.
+A balanced barefoot trim is the best therapy for distorted hooves.
+Severe pathologies may require orthopedic casting to keep the horse out of pain and accelerate the healing.

 Casting

-Our greatest tool is the poly casting tape which gives the hoof protection and stability while allowing air and moisture to enter and escape.
-Casting is especially effective for transitioning to barefeet from shoes.
+The use of knitted fiberglass casting tape has opened new frontiers in healing hoof pathologies.
+It gives the foot protection and stability while allowing air and moisture to wick and evaporate.
+Casting is especially effective for severe laminitis, navicular syndrome and transitioning from shoes to barefoot.

 Owner's Responsibility

 Horses, donkeys and mules shall be haltered, brushed, fly-sprayed and waiting for farrier.
-Shade and good footing should be available.
-Owners who are learning to trim must wear boots, jeans and gloves.
+Shade and good footing must be available.
+Owners who are learning to trim should wear boots, jeans and gloves.